 Do you want a big school or a small one?
 A hip urban campus or a verdant quad in the country?
 A college where everyone cheers on the basketball team, or one where every theater production gets a standing ovation?
 Every college has its own special vibe.

 You can start narrowing down your list by making some decisions about the size of the student body and geographical location, and then move on to aspects you can identify by visiting campus, talking to current students and trusting your gut instincts: the personalities, politics, and interests of the student body.
-Take
+Take quality of life into account, too, and try to check out (or read about) the dorms, food, and recreational facilities on campus.

 Many colleges and universities offer incredible financial aid packages (sometimes as a combination of grants and scholarships, which means no debt at all!).
 Raising your grades and your SAT or ACT scores will help you become more eligible for merit-based financial aid.
-And more and more data on college outcomes - that is, career placement rates and average starting salaries - is becoming available, which can help you assess the value of investing your tuition dollars in a particular college.
+And more and more data on college outcomes—that is, career placement rates and average starting salaries—is becoming available, which can help you assess the value of investing your tuition dollars in a particular college.